You can lose a contract worth tens of thousands of dollars because of one tiny detail: your LinkedIn profile.

 2. Create a company profile for your contract work

-A lot of people list their company under Experience, but don’t create a company profile page for it.
+A lot of people list their company name under Experience, but don’t create a company profile page for it.

 As an added bonus, people can also choose to follow your company which will mean your posts show up in their feed.